-This network tariff (TASX6I) applies to the export of energy from installations into the distribution system and the customer is not eligible for either a transitional or a Fair and Reasonable FiT rate.
+This network tariff (TASX6I) applies to the export of energy from installations into the distribution system and the customer has not been eligible for either a transitional or a Fair and Reasonable FiT rate.

 Consistent with the provisions of clause 6.1.4 of the Rules, TasNetworks does not apply a charge for this network tariff.